-The following service providers may offer one or more of the following: activities, assistive
+The following organizations offer one or more of the following: activities, assistive

-devices, advocacy for persons with disabilities, information and education or help in
+devices, advocacy, information and education and help with

 The Arc of Forsyth County

 The Enrichment Center

 Cardinal Innovations Healthcare